Fighting Fleas with Diatomaceous Earth

 • Shaker container – or a mason jar with small to medium holes (depending on your needs) punctured into the lid

-Add the DE, neem powder, and yarrow powder in equal parts into a shaker jar.
+Add the DE powder, neem powder, and yarrow powder in equal parts into a shaker jar.
 First, make sure you or your dog doesn’t have an intolerance to essential oils.
-If not, add 20 drops of eucalyptus oil to your mix.
+If not, add 20 drops of eucalyptus oil to your mix, making the diatomaceous earth for fleas more effective.

 Your powder can be used on your pet as well as on carpet, area rugs, and your pet’s bedding.